 For the more technically minded, Surfshark’s encryption uses an RSA-2048 handshake and HMAC SHA256 data authentication.
 Perfect Forward Secrecy is implemented through the Diffie-Hellman Key Exchange (DHE), which means that encryption keys are not reused between sessions for an added layer of security.

 In simple terms, Surfshark is a very safe VPN service.
-We’d like to see OpenVPN available by default on MacOS, but otherwise its encryption and protocol offering is as secure as it gets.
+With the recent addition of OpenVPN across all apps, Surfshark’s encryption and protocol offering is as secure as it gets.
 All of its advanced features come in one easily managed package, which is more than can be said for some VPN services.